-The Convention is mutually supportive of the Basel Convention and complementary in addressing the mercury waste issue.
-(Paragraph 10, Preamble)
+The Convention is mutually supportive of the Basel Convention and complementary in addressing the mercury waste issue. (¶ 10, Preamble)

-Developing countries should be looking at what both Conventions can offer to help them implement their obligations with respect to the environmentally sound management of mercury waste.
+Developing countries should be looking at what both Conventions can offer to help them implement their obligations with respect to the environmentally sound management (ESM) of mercury waste.

-At the core of Article 11 is the focus on environmentally sound management (ESM) of mercury wastes and controls over its transboundary movement.
+At the core of Article 11 is the focus on ESM of mercury wastes and controls over its transboundary movement.
 The Convention aspires to prevent both improper management of the waste at the domestic level and unwanted mercury waste dumping among nations.